ukpabik/PowerPong/README.md

 # Power Pong

 Welcome to **Power Pong**!
 This is a Java-based Ping-Pong game with enhanced features.
 Designed to run in a Java environment, the game provides a classic Pong experience with modern twists.
+This project is entirely my work, and I welcome any feedback or suggestions for improvement.

 ## Table of Contents